salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.report.md

 # description

-Run this command by either passing it a job ID or specifying the —use-most-recent flag to use the job ID of the most recent deploy operation.
+Run this command by either indicating a job ID or specifying the —use-most-recent flag to use the job ID of the most recent deploy operation.

 # examples